trike33/PEN-300-Code-Snippets/Windows Lateral Movement/Techinques.md

 **SMBEXEC:**

+(keep in mind the LocalAccountTokenFilterPolicy).
+This technique is kinda stealthy because it does not write any file to disk.

 ```
 ~# impacket-smbexec trike@192.168.1.1
 ```

 **Through Task Scheduler:**

+(keep in mind the LocalAccountTokenFilterPolicy)

 Communication thourgh port 445 TCP.
-This techique abuses atsvc to execute one single command at time.
+This techique abuses atsvc to execute one single command at time. https://github.com/fortra/impacket/blob/master/examples/atexec.py

 https://github.com/fortra/impacket/blob/master/examples/smbexec.py